August 2022 Update

 Amidst the ongoing effects of COVID-19, we continue to prioritize the health and well-being of our patrons, artists, volunteers, staff, and the community.
-While we wish we could be back to total normalcy, your health and safety are our top priority.
 To ensure every event you attend is a safe and enjoyable experience, McIntyre Hall is following CDC, Washington, and local guidelines, as well as recommendations developed specifically for the theatre industry.

 At this time: